ahmedsalemas/react-projects/3-booklist/README.md

 ## booklist project

+### This project lets the user add books to his reading list and save it in his browser's local storage.

 - Context provides a way to pass data through the component tree without having to pass props down manually at every level.
 - Reducers is code which centralizes our methodes for changing states into single function
 - Local storage to store data locally in the user browser